 From this day forth the word ‘should’ has been removed from your vocabulary!

-2018 addition: I would like to add that what I was asking for/visualising has now materialised and I will be taking my two mini people to our family Mother’s Day meal in the Cotswolds this weekend, it just took a few years longer than I hoped it would.
+I would like to add that what I was asking for/visualising has now materialised and I will be taking my two mini people to our family Mother’s Day meal in the Cotswolds, it just took a few years longer than I hoped it would.
 Read my story here 0 to 6 babies in 4 years!

 I just stumbled across a beautiful article on the days before motherhood.
 Written by midwife Jana Studelska describing the emotional and physical changes experienced in the run-up to labour.
 An inbetween place marking the boundary between the woman you were and mother you are about to become.
 This place of waiting, anticipation and tension.
 A land where nothing quite feels real anymore.
 Raw emotions, fluctuating hormones and a sense of disconnection from everyday life.
 Sound familiar?